blinda/Maps/README.md

 However, we were never able to find a satisfying map of the little dwarves.
 Thus, when we came home I decided to code one using Folium and the GPS coordinates found on Polish Wikipedia.
 Use it wisely!

-You can check it out in the Jupyter notebook file [here](https://github.com/blinda/Maps/blob/master/Dwarves_of_Wroclav.ipynb).
+You can check it out in the Jupyter notebook file [here](https://github.com/blinda/Maps/blob/master/Dwarves_of_Wroclav.ipynb) and at this [link](https://raw.githack.com/blinda/Maps/master/wroslaw.html?fbclid=IwAR3uCwjgvjMxGCdRcsjGDvsygVCEaBOER8bm4tqe2tnJUFhzAiz8KQlrU8w).